brian14708/wh-briefings/statements-releases/2022-03/2022-03-04-statement-by-president-biden-on-the-february-jobs-report.md

 modified_time: 2022-03-04 10:22:31-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/04/statement-by-president-biden-on-the-february-jobs-report/
 published_time: 2022-03-04 10:22:30-05:00
-title: Statement by President Biden on the February Jobs Report
+title: "Statement by President\_Biden on the February Jobs\_Report"
 ---

 Today’s report shows that my plan to build an economy from the bottom up